Discover What Our Customers

-- Arrangement fees are usually around 1% to 3% of the total loan value and are generally repayable at the end of the loan term.
+- Arrangement fees on property development loans are usually around 1% to 3% of the total loan value and are generally repayable at the end of the loan term.

-- Exit fees are typical in development finance and usually calculated as a percentage of the total borrowed, or the GDV.
+- Exit fees are typical in in property development finance and are usually calculated as a percentage of the total borrowed or the GDV.

-- Non-utilisation fees are additional charges sometimes raised against the balance of the facility that you haven't yet drawn down.
+- Non-utilisation fees are additional charges sometimes raised against the facility's balance that you haven't yet drawn down.

 - Valuation fees are required for an accredited surveyor to value the site.
-This usually happens at the beginning and end of the development, and also at various stages throughout if a further independent valuation is required.
+This process usually happens at the beginning and end of the development and various stages if a different independent valuation is required.

 - Monitoring surveyor costs.
-Many lenders will appoint their own monitoring surveyor to maintain oversight of the development, and provide them with independent progress reports.
+Many lenders offering property development loans will appoint their own monitoring surveyor to oversee the development and provide independent progress reports.